workfi-tools/Grants-Program/applications/workfi_tools.md

 As the decentralized systems are expected to be trustless, the solutions have to be fraud-resistant besides serving their main purpose.

-> Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - ___ Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - If so, how is your project different?
   - If not, are there similar projects in related ecosystems?